dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 > [!NOTE]
 > The `FlyoutItems` property, in the <xref:Microsoft.Maui.Controls.Shell> class, is a read-only collection of flyout items.

-Alternatively, flyout content can be defined by setting the `Shell.FlyoutContentTemplate` bindable property to a `DataTemplate`:
+Alternatively, flyout content can be defined by setting the `Shell.FlyoutContentTemplate` bindable property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <Shell ...